jakezatecky/civ-drafter/README.md

 ## About

-**Civilization Drafter** is a [web-based application](https://civilizationdrafter.com/) that allows users to draft from a random set of civilizations for multiplayer play.
-It supports all the latest leaders from Civilization VI.
-It is freely available under the [GPLv3 license](https://raw.githubusercontent.com/jakezatecky/civ-drafter/main/COPYING).
+**Civilization Drafter** is a [web application](https://civilizationdrafter.com/) that allows users to draft from a random set of civilizations for multiplayer play.
+It supports all DLC leaders from Civilization VI and is freely available under the [GPLv3 license](https://raw.githubusercontent.com/jakezatecky/civ-drafter/main/COPYING).

 ### Features

-* Ability to ban specific leaders
+* Ban specific leaders
+* Copy results to the clipboard as an image (requires Chromium or Webkit browser)
 * Support for the latest leaders, up to the [Leader Pass](https://civilization.fandom.com/wiki/Civilization_VI:_Leader_Pass) DLC
-* Light and dark themes
 * Remembers draft settings when returning to the site
-* Mobile-first web design
+* Light and dark themes (defaults to system setting)
-* Clean, accessible, and aesthetic look
+* Clean, accessible, and mobile-friendly design
 * Installable as a Progressive Web App

 ## Support the Project